Alexander Kolchak: Defeat and death

 From 1919, when the Bolshevik forces managed to reorganise and turn the attack against Kolchak, he quickly lost ground.
 The Red counter-attack began in late April at the centre of the White line, aiming for Ufa.
 The fighting was fierce as, unlike earlier, both sides fought hard.
 Ufa was taken by the Red Army on 9 June and later that month the Red forces under Mikhail Tukhachevsky broke through the Urals.
 Freed from the geographical constraints of the mountains, the Reds made rapid progress, capturing Chelyabinsk on 25 July and forcing the White forces to the north and south to fall back to avoid being isolated.
 The White forces re-established a line along the Tobol and the Ishim rivers to temporarily halt the Reds.
 They held that line until October, but the constant loss of men killed or wounded was beyond the White rate of replacement.
 Reinforced, the Reds broke through on the Tobol in mid-October and by November the White forces were falling back towards Omsk in a disorganised mass.
-At this point the Reds became sufficiently confident to start redeploying some of their forces southwards to face Anton Denikin.
+At this point the Reds became sufficiently confident to start redeploying some of their forces southwards to face Denikin.

 Kolchak also came under threat from other quarters: local opponents began to agitate and international support began to wane, with even the British turning more towards Denikin.
 Gajda, dismissed from command of the northern army, staged an abortive coup in mid-November.
 Omsk was evacuated on 14 November, and the Red Army took the city without any serious resistance, capturing large amounts of ammunition, almost 50,000 soldiers, and ten generals.
 As there was a continued flood of refugees eastwards, typhus too became a serious problem.

+Kolchak had left Omsk on 13 November for Irkutsk along the Trans-Siberian Railroad.
+Notoriously, he had managed to take the former Imperial gold supplies with him in his train.
+This gold accounted for a weight of approximately 1,600 tons and a value of billions of dollars.
+The ultimate fate of these gold reserves has never been clearly determined, leaving much room to legends and speculation (a popular notion being that the gold ended up in Lake Baikal).